balena-io/etcher/docs/EXTENDED-ARCHIVES.md

       }
     ]
   }
-}
+]
 ```

-This file may contain the following properties:
+Each entry of this file may contain the following properties:

 #### `publisher.name (String)`